cubiwan/Regressino/README.md

 double error(double x, double y);
 ```

 Return estimation error.
-If you need a library to calculate estimation error use [Errorduino](https://github.com/cubiwan/errorduino)
+If you need more options to calculate error you can use [Errorduino](https://github.com/cubiwan/errorduino)

 ```c